Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 ```

 - `t` denotes the file containing enriched sequence tags/alignments
-- `c` denotes the file containing control aignments, where no enrichment was performed
+- `c` denotes the file containing control alignments, where no enrichment was performed
 - `f` describes the file type of the inputs
 - `g` is the total size of the genome
 - `--outdir` the file path you want results to be written to